 My name is Luke (or L.T.)
-Greer and I work for Orchard Group, an organization dedicated to establishing new churches in global cities.
+Greer and I work for Orchard Group, an organization dedicated to establishing new churches in cities.
 Previously I served as a missionary and church planter in and around Mexico City.
 Presently I reside in the heart of Chicago.
 I’m the husband of a woman who becomes ever more beautiful.
 And I’m the dad of three clever kids — each one with two passports.

 So you agree with everything you link to here, right?

 Posting ≠ endorsement.
 This site is most useful in terms of “things to think about” rather than “things to (dis)agree with.”
 Local Christians and churches effectively engaging the cities and culture around them depends in large part upon their understanding the cities and culture around them.
 The links and writing herein, therefore, provide things to prayerfully consider and thoughtfully engage.

 I have admired J.R.R.
 Tolkien’s monogram since I was a kid, and always wanted to create my own.
 After doodling for way too long, I finally arrived at the knotted cross above.
 (Yes, it contains “L,” “T,” and “G.”) The monogram has other symbolism as well, but it’s probably only interesting to me.

 I welcome interaction (Twitter is usually the best way) about the articles and subjects on this site.
 However, I’m not glued to social media, so I may not respond to every tweet.